nv-morpheus/morpheus-experimental/operational-technology/README.md

 ### Training

 #### Training data
 In this project, we use the publicly available __[**Industrial Control System (ICS) Cyber Attack Datasets**](Tommy Morris - Industrial Control System (ICS) Cyber Attack Datasets (google.com))__[1] dataset from the Oak Ridge National Laboratories (ORNL) and UAH.
 We use the 3-class version of the dataset.
 The dataset labels are Natural Events, No Events and Attack Events.
+All features contain numeric values, and the dataset has no timestamp or interval information.
 Dataset features contain synchrophasor measurements and data logs from Snort, a simulated control panel, and relays.
 There are 78377 rows in the dataset.
 In our notebooks and scripts, we download the compressed version from its source and then extract and merge all the rows into a dataframe.
+The `inf` values are replaced with `nan`, and the three labels are replaced with 0,1 and 2.

 #### Training parameters